 Key Takeaways

-- Cyber security jobs can be obtained without a degree through alternative education options such as bootcamps, self-learning, and certifications.
+- Cyber security jobs can be obtained without a degree through alternative education options such as bootcamps, self-learning, apprenticeships, and certifications.

-- The demand for cyber security professionals is high, allowing candidates without a degree to enter the field.
+- The demand for cyber security professionals is high, allowing candidates without a bachelor’s degree to enter the field.

-- The average salary for cyber security jobs is $112,974, with entry-level positions starting around $40,500 and experienced professionals earning up to $304,500.
+- The average salary for cyber security jobs is $132,962, with experienced professionals earning up to $172,500.

 - Essential hard skills for cyber security jobs include computer science, ethical hacking, computer forensics, firewall administration, and risk analysis.